QiWang19/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

 	// policyType serves as the union's discriminator.
 Users are required to assign a value to this field, choosing one of the policy types that define the root of trust.
 	// "PublicKey" indicates that the policy relies on a sigstore publicKey and may optionally use a Rekor verification.
 	// "FulcioCAWithRekor" indicates that the policy is based on the Fulcio certification and incorporates a Rekor verification.
+	// "CustomCertificate" indicates that the policy is based on certificates not from Fulcio CA.
 	// +unionDiscriminator
 	// +kubebuilder:validation:Required
 	PolicyType PolicyType `json:"policyType"`